YourePrettyGood/RandomScripts/README.md

 ### `manualScaffold.pl`

+Usage:

+`manualScaffold.pl -i [path to unscaffolded FASTA] [options] <configuration string>`

 This was originally developed as a quick way to manually scaffold contigs into chromosome arms.
 You must know *a priori* what the order and orientation of contigs needs to be, as you specify a configuration string, or supply an AGP file to dictate how the script sews the contigs together, and how to label the resultant scaffolds.

+If you wish to read the input unscaffolded FASTA from STDIN, just omit the `-i` option.

+The `-u` option prints contigs that were not scaffolded into the output FASTA as well.
+It just saves you from having to write out a very long configuration string or AGP file.

+It has now been adapted to scaffold based on an [AGP version 2.0](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification/) file with the `-a` option, which properly treats `N` and `U` gap records for length, although this script ignores columns 2, 3, 7, and 8 (so it takes the entirety of the contig even if the AGP says to take a substring).

-The configuration string format isn't the most intuitive, but it was easy to come up with.
+The original configuration string format isn't the most intuitive, but it was easy to come up with.
 Defined using the [augmented BNF grammar](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form):

 `config-string = scaffold*(scaffold-delim scaffold)`